-SEMRush is hailed by digital marketers as one of the most robust tools out there.
+Using SEMRush for keyword research is considered to be the holy grail by many digital marketers.
 Whether you’re keeping tabs on the competition, performing on-page and off-page search engine optimization or determining bidding amounts on keyword phrases, SEMRush has an answer to just about any question you might have when it comes to stepping up your digital marketing game.
 However, for the freelance digital marketer it can be costly with monthly subscriptions starting at a little more than $100 a month, encouraging users to search for a SEMRush alternative that doesn’t break the bank.
 In my research I stumbled upon Keysearch, a keyword research seo tool that offers much of the same functionality as SEMRush for a fraction of the cost at just $17 a month.

-While Keysearch isn’t as robust as SEMRush or Ahrefs, it offers the core essentials for a digital marketer looking to perform on-page SEO or competitive analysis to effectively rank for keywords.
+While Keysearch isn’t as robust as SEMRush or Ahrefs for updating old content for SEO, it offers the core essentials for a digital marketer looking to perform on-page SEO or competitive analysis to effectively rank for keywords.
 As you might know, most web traffic still comes from organic search and a significant portion of clickthrough’s are on the first search engine results pages, making it of vital importance that your web pages are at least ranking on the first page of Google or Bing.

 When performing research on keywords you want to rank for, the first step is to look at low competition, long tail keyword phrases that garner a decent chunk of monthly web traffic.
 Some digital marketers will enter phrases into the Google search results to see what popular phrases come up and then use Google Search Console to determine the monthly traffic of those keywords, which can sometimes be inaccurate and time consuming.